antocuni/antocuni.github.io/blog/posts/2025/09-tracing-jit-real-world-python/index.md

            ...
 ```

-After each `if`, the control flow "merges".
-A tracing JIT by definition
+A tracing JIT by definition follows what's happening during a concrete
-follows what's happening during a concrete execution, so it sees only a
+execution, so it sees only a concrete path in the control flow, with "guards"
-concrete path in the control flow, with "guards" to ensure correctness:
+to ensure correctness:

 ```
         guard(a is None)